WarmBrew/WarmBrew/README.md

 - 📫 How to reach me: warmbrew
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When I'm not hunting vulnerabilities, I'm an avid rock climber and enjoy challenging myself with complex routes.
+- 🤓 Member of the EU Information Security Hall of Fame

 ### My Interests
 - 🕵️‍♂️ Vulnerability Research